ucsb-cs56-projects/cs56-games-checkers/README.md

 Orginal:A GUI that allows two players to play checkers against each other, also will include ability to get a "king" to move around freely from F17.
 Basic classes for Checkers, Non-GUI.
 Plus a J-Unit Test similar to Lab 07 from S11:

+W18 Final Remarks:
+The version that we got from F17 also has a lot issues.
+We reorganized the build.xml file, and fixed some logical bugs.
+We added a stack to record history and improved the gui messaging.

+We added a basic AI.
+Due to the time limit, the AI is very basic.
+I believe there is a lot can be done for the AI part, such as saving all AI pieces's location into an arraylist and then find the possible moves for one of these pieces.
+So I would suggest that you can start from Indicate Possible Moves (Issue #10)

+My recommendation is that you can also get some easy points by improving the gui version, such as adding pictures and make it look better.
+After that you can fix the jump and double jump issues which I did not touch on.

 F17 Final Remarks:

 Current version contains working command line and gui version.